whiteblock/hobbits/response-codes.md

 This response code is returned when a lookup or similar function against a node returned empty results.

+## `406` Request Compression Unsupported

+This response code is returned when the chosen request compression codec is unsupported by the server.

+## `407` Response Compression Unsupported

+This response code is returned when none of the requested response compression preferences are supported.

 ## `418` Not a Blockchain

 This response code is returned when the node software refuses to cooperate because it is not actually a blockchain.